hao-zhang-rl/DiffusionVel/README.md

 # **DiffusionVel: Multi-Information Integrated Seismic Velocity Inversion Using Generative Models**
-*Incorporating all geoscience data for a more accurate and certain estimation of subsurface models*
+*Incorporating geoscience data for a more accurate and certain estimation of subsurface models*

 ![Project Banner](https://via.placeholder.com/800x200.png?text=Project+Banner)
 *(Replace with an illustrative image or your project's logo)*